 Natural vs Artificial Light Exposure

-This is why professionals recommend to limit unnatural light exposure from things like television to your smartphone after sunset.
-This might be an acceptable solution for some, but for most of us it is becoming increasingly more difficult to put the electronics down and do something as simple as reading a book by candle light.
+This is why professionals recommend limiting unnatural light exposure from things like television to your smartphone after sunset.
+This might be an acceptable solution for some, but for most of us, it is becoming increasingly more difficult to put the electronics down and do something as simple as reading a book by candlelight.
 And can you blame us?
-With so much knowledge and entertainment at our fingertips, it is a much more attractive to be on our phones late into the night, and for some of us we don’t have a choice, spawning from jobs that force us to check emails and work on a computer throughout the day and into the night.
+With so much knowledge and entertainment at our fingertips, it is a much more attractive to be on our phones late into the night, and for some of us, we don’t have a choice, spawning from jobs that force us to check emails and work on a computer throughout the day and into the night.

 How to Get Better Sleep

 Now that we’ve established what our internal clock is and how melatonin works, most of you reading this are probably asking, “Are there ways to fall asleep faster and stay asleep?”
 To which I’d answer, yes!
 There are quite a few temporary and permanent tricks you can utilize the get your best sleep and also how to wake up quicker in the morning.